-Thus, we can immediately assert that the cost of landscaping is dependent on the elements you intend to introduce.
-Do you want a garden that is covered in concrete adorned with a few potted plants?
+The cost of landscaping is dependent on the elements you intend to introduce.
+Do you want a garden that is covered in concrete and adorned with a few potted plants?
 Are you a keen gardener who would like lots of flowerbeds and a rustic feel?

-There are limitless options available with regards to how you approach landscaping.
+There are limitless options available with regard to how you approach landscaping.
 Let’s examine the cost implications of some of them:

 Installing a Patio